MehakKhurana17/Census-2011-Analysis/README.md

 # Insights:

+The analysis of the 2011 Census data of India revealed the following demographic statistics:

-1. Total population of India was found to be 1.2 Billion with an average growth of 19%.
+1. The total population of India was found to be 1.2 billion with an average growth rate of 19%.

-2. Average literacy rate of India was seen to be 72.31%.
+2. The average literacy rate of India was found to be 72.31%.

-3. Average sex ratio of India as per 2011 Census was 945.
+3. The average sex ratio of India as per the 2011 Census was 945.

-4. Andaman And Nicobar Islands was having the lowest growth rate of 0.7% , meanwhile Nagaland	showed the highest growth rate of 82.27%.
+4. The Andaman and Nicobar Islands had the lowest growth rate of 0.7%, while Nagaland had the highest growth rate of 82.27%.

-5. Jharkhand, Jammu and Kashmir, Rajasthan, Arunachal Pradesh and Bihar are the five states showing lowest literacy rate of less than 66%.
+5. Jharkhand, Jammu and Kashmir, Rajasthan, Arunachal Pradesh, and Bihar were the five states showing the lowest literacy rate of less than 66%.

-6. Daman and Diu and Dadra and Nagar Haveli are the states having lowest sex ratio (lesser than 800).
-On the other hand Kerala, Puducherry and Uttarakhand are the states having highest sex ratio (greater than 1000).
+6. Daman and Diu and Dadra and Nagar Haveli were the states with the lowest sex ratio (less than 800).
+On the other hand, Kerala, Puducherry, and Uttarakhand were the states with the highest sex ratio (greater than 1000).

-7. Previous census population of India was 1.01 Billion.
+7. The previous census population of India was 1.01 billion.

-8. Area per person according to previous census population was 0.0031 km2	which now reduced to 0.0026 km2.
+8. The area per person according to the previous census population was 0.0031 km2, which reduced to 0.0026 km2 in the 2011 Census population.